 Hairstyles that encouraged the black community to embrace their natural hair structure continued to be popular in the 1970s.
 After emerging in the 1960s, predominantly as part of the black pride movement, the afro continued its rise in popularity.

 During the 1970s, the afro was as much about being fashionable as it was political.
-It was worn by both sexes throughout the decade, largely by African-Americans and the black community.
+It was worn by both sexes throughout the decade, mainly by African-Americans and the black community.

-However, it was also worn by other ethnic groups and gave people with very curly hair an alternative to the uniform long, straight hair look.
+However, other ethnic groups wore it.
+It also gave people with very curly hair an alternative to the uniform long, straight hair look.

 The Ape